eddelbuettel/duckdb-mlpack/README.md

 >
 ```

-A second example support (regularized) linear regression with prediction.
+A second and third example support, respectively, (regularized) linear regression with prediction
+and (regularized) logistic regression with prediction.

 ## Installation